How much does a gallon of paint cover?

 You’ve finally landed on the perfect color for your next painting project.
-Now, you’re probably wondering how many gallons to buy.
-Look no further; we’ve created a handy paint calculator to do all the work for you.
+Now, you’re probably wondering how much paint to buy.
+First, you’ll need to understand paint coverage so that you can get your interior paint estimate right.

 - To get started, multiply the width times the height of each wall in your space.
 Voila, you’ve got your square footage.

 - Next, calculate the square footage of each window and door, or any other area that you’re not painting (like a wall niche or doorway), and then deduct that from the total square footage of your wall surface.

 - Do the same for trims and ceilings, multiplying the length times the width to get the square footage, then check out our coverage amounts for each type of paint below to figure out how much you’ll need.
 Remember that each coverage amount is for two coats.
 If you paint one coat and feel like you’ve got good coverage, awesome!
 But for the most professional look, we always recommend two coats.